akuppa9/ShelfSpace/README.md

 - [Example Flow: Adding a New Book](#example-flow-adding-a-new-book)

 ## Project Overview
-ShelfSpace is a web application backend designed to help users manage their personal book collections, track reading statuses, and maintain ratings for each book.
+ShelfSpace is a full stack web application designed to help users manage their personal book collections, track reading statuses, and maintain ratings for each book.
 The project follows a RESTful API architecture and includes user authentication for secure data handling.

 ## Technologies Used
 - **Backend:** Node.js, Express.js